Do I Need A CPU With Integrated Graphics If I Have A GPU?

 Do I Need A CPU With Integrated Graphics If I Have A GPU? | cpugpunerds.com

-On the other hand, if you don’t have a GPU in your PC, you will need integrated graphics because the CPU won’t be able to render and perform graphic-demanding tasks.
-Moreover, some CPUs don’t even have integrated graphics, and you will need a dedicated GPU.
+On the other hand, if you don’t have a GPU on your PC, you will need integrated graphics because the CPU won’t be able to render and perform graphic-demanding tasks.
+Moreover, some CPUs don’t have integrated graphics, and you will need a dedicated GPU.

 Integrated or external graphics overall help in the performance of your PC.
-If you have a GPU, it will take the responsibility of graphic rendering; if you don’t, then a CPU with integrated graphics will do the job for you.
+A GPU will be responsible for graphic rendering; if you don’t, a CPU with integrated graphics will do the job for you.

 Do All Processors Have Integrated Graphics?

-All processors don’t have integrated graphics, Intel’s 8th Gen Coffee Lake series and AMD Ryzen chips have them, but older versions won’t.
-In addition, some processors don’t even have integrated graphics, so you will need to buy a dedicated GPU for your system.
+All processors don’t have integrated graphics.
+Intel’s 8th Gen Coffee Lake series and AMD Ryzen chips have them, but older versions won’t.
+In addition, some processors don’t even have integrated graphics, so you must buy a dedicated GPU for your system.

-Most of the latest processors are supported with integrated graphics, and they are enough to perform all the basic tasks such as web browsing, video streaming, etc. But a dedicated GPU would be the best option if you have a graphic-demanding task.
+Most of the latest processors are supported with integrated graphics, which are enough to perform all the basic tasks such as web browsing, video streaming, etc. But a dedicated GPU would be the best option if you have a graphic-demanding task.

 Processor Type Feature

-F It’s not unlocked for overclocking and don’t have integrated graphics.
+F It’s not unlocked for overclocking and doesn’t have integrated graphics.

-KF Also unlocked for overclocking and doesn’t have integrated graphics.
+KF It is also unlocked for overclocking and doesn’t have integrated graphics.

-Non It have integrated graphics but you can’t overclock it as it is not unlocked.
+Non It has integrated graphics, but you can’t overclock it as it is not unlocked.

-All these processors have integrated graphics, but they are locked and unlocked differently.
-If you don’t want to buy a dedicated GPU, go for K or Nonseries, as they have integrated graphics.
+These processors have integrated graphics but are locked and unlocked differently.
+If you don’t want a dedicated GPU, go for K or Nonseries, as they have integrated graphics.

 In conclusion, if you already have a GPU installed, you don’t need to buy a CPU with integrated graphics.
 But a CPU with integrated graphics would be the best option if you don’t have one.
 So go for KF or Non-series of Intel, and you will get enough performance for the daily or basic tasks.